AlfonsoG-dev/JavaBuild/README.md

 - [ ] when *powershell* isn't installed use the default **cmd** option.
 - [ ] add a mode to allow the user the `--watch` option, this option will serve as the live reload option of the compile process.
 > Use `WatchService` to create a mode to compile at the same time that you change or modify the `.java` files
-- [ ] when using config file, changing any value will modify subsequently manifesto file.

 ------